If you’re a foodie or just love the hospitality industry, opening up a restaurant is an extremely rewarding process, but it’s also just as exhausting.

 4. Choosing your legal structure

-The next step in setting up a restaurant is choosing the legal structure of your business.
-Choosing your restaurant’s legal form is a vital step as it will impact:
+Next up in our guide on how to open a restaurant is how to choose the legal structure of your business.
+Deciding your restaurant’s legal form is a vital step as it will impact:

 - How much your business is taxed